 TEMPORARY RESIDENCE PERMIT

 Foreign student, who is accepted to study in any form of education may be issued a temporary residence permit in Slovenia.
 Residence registration is the registration of your place of residence on Slovenian territory and is mandatory for all residents.
 You must register your temporary residence in Slovenia at the administrative unit where you reside within eight days of entering Slovenia or receiving the document showing the legality of your temporary residence.
-Foreign students are granted a temporary residence permit for study, specialization or advanced training, but no longer than one year.

 When registering a temporary residence, you must submit: